ltn22/hackathonSCHC/README.md

 will have to be register during the hackathon on a special account.
 Device ID and **PAC number** are needed to proceed to the registration.

+Come with your own devices or use the pycom (SiPy and LoPy) devices we will bring.

 A LoRaWAN network will be provided inside the room.
 The NGW will be based on an open source implementation of LoRaWAN 1.0.4 [https://github.com/brocaar/loraserver].